ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-large-text/index.md

 ## Enabling Large Text Cell Editor

+`agLargeTextCellEditor` allows users to enter text using a multi-line editor.
+Edit any cell in the grid below and note the `agLargeTextCellEditor` is displayed.

 <grid-example title='Large Text Editor' name='large-text-editor' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-Specified with `agLargeTextCellEditor` and configured with `ILargeTextEditorParams`.
+Enabled with `agLargeTextCellEditor` and configured with `ILargeTextEditorParams`.

 ```js
 columnDefs: [